Memories of my Mother

 This blog is in the honor of my Mother, Alta.
-If she had lived longer than 93, she would be 100 years old on December 6, 2017.
-We miss her so much, so on her birthday, our son, Steve and husband, Bill, and I will take a red poinsettia to her grave site.
-It’s also appropriate for Christmas because this was also a holiday that she loved.
+If she had lived longer than 93, she would be 104 years old on December 6, 2021.
+We miss her so much.
+At Christmas, my husband and our son, Steve, take a red poinsettia to her grave site.
+It’s especially appropriate on Christmas because this was also a holiday that she loved.

 There are so many details in remembering the life of my Mother.